 Don’t carry a lot of cash, and be sure to wait until asked to produce a credit card so a nearby thief can’t “shoulder surf” to get account information.
-Also consider storing credit cards in an radio-frequency identification-blocking wallet or sleeve to protect thieves from cloning any credit cards.
+Also, consider storing credit cards in a radio-frequency identification-blocking wallet or sleeve to protect thieves from cloning any credit cards.

 Social media has made it easier for everyone to share aspects of their lives they wouldn’t have dreamed of sharing a few years ago.
 Don’t advertise shopping trips, travel plans, holiday parties or some of the great “deals” you got while shopping online.
 Turn off the geolocation services on cellphones when not using the mapping feature to make it harder for thieves to track your movements through social media posts or the phone itself.

 5. Online safety

 When shopping online, use one credit card for purchases and then track the charges either online or on the statement when it arrives.